raisenational/raise/website/README.md

 - Run `npm start` in the terminal
 - Open the address displayed in the terminal in a browser

-Alternatively, you should be able to just open this repository [with Gitpod](https://gitpod.io/#https://gitlab.com/joebenton/raise-website) by logging in with GitLab and this will do the steps above for you.
+Alternatively, you should be able to just open this repository [with Gitpod](https://gitpod.io/#https://github.com/raisenational/raise) by logging in with GitHub and this will do the steps above for you.

 If you'd like more guidance or training on how everything works, get in touch with the National team - we'd love to enable people to make their own edits to all parts of the code as long as there are the appropriate measures to keep everything working as it should :)